rmetzler/bliki/wiki/mysql/choose-something-else.md

   can't run zero iterations of the loop's main body this way.
 * There is nothing resembling a modern exception system with automatic scoping of handlers or declarative exception management.
-Error handling is entirely via Visual Basic-style "on condition X, do Y" instructions, which remain in effect for the rest of the program's execution.
+Error handling is entirely via Visual Basic-style “on condition X, do Y” instructions, which remain in effect for the rest of the program's execution.
     * In the language shipped with MySQL 5.0, there wasn't a way to signal errors, either: programmers had to resort to stunts like [intentionally